liveontologies/elk-reasoner/elk-distribution/src/main/resources/owlapi/README.txt

 INSTALLATION:

-To use the library make sure that Java finds ${project.groupId}.jar, and the third party libraries in the class path.
+To use the library make sure that Java finds ${elk-owlapi.base}.jar, and the third party libraries from the lib directory in the class path.

+USAGE:

+Usage instructions, including an example program demonstrating how to use ELK through OWL API for ontology classification, can be found here:

+    ${project.parent.url}wiki/ELK_from_OWL_API